pydoit/doit/doc/stories.rst

 I came to `doit` from the loose requirement that I wanted a task-dependency/DAG type of workflow solution for the various pipelines that our team is constructing.
-I come from computational biology originally, and the similarity of data processing pipeines to build systems has long been appreciated.
+I come from computational biology originally, and the similarity of data processing pipelines to build systems has long been appreciated.
 More than a decade ago many of us were writing bioinformatics pipelines in `make` because it gave us so many features "for free."

-Starting afresh at Atomwise I did a survey of what DAG-based workflow execution frameworks were out there---restricting my search to `python`, active maintenance, good documentation etc.  Besides `doit` I evaluated `bonobo`, `Luigi`, and `airflow`.
+Starting afresh at `Atomwise <https://www.atomwise.com/>`_ I did a survey of what DAG-based workflow execution frameworks were out there---restricting my search to `python`, active maintenance, good documentation etc.  Besides `doit` I evaluated `bonobo`, `Luigi`, and `airflow`.
 `bonobo` didn't fit my needs for dependency-based processing.  `Luigi` and `airflow` are